catseye/Tamsin/README.markdown

 similar to the strings it scanned, this is just a convention, and may be
 subverted:

-    | main = program with scanner.
+    | main = program using scanner.
-    | scanner = scan with tamsin.
+    | scanner = scan using ☆tamsin.
     | scan = "cat" & return meow | "dog" & return woof.
     | program = "meow" & "woof".
     + cat dog
     = woof

-We can also implement a production scanner with the raw scanner.
+We can also implement a production scanner with the ☆char scanner.
 This is more useful.

-    | main = program with scanner.
+    | main = program using scanner.
-    | scanner = scan with raw.
+    | scanner = scan using ☆char.
     | scan = "a" | "b" | "@".
     | program = "a" & "@" & "b" & return ok.
     + a@b